CausalEC: A Causally Consistent Data Storage Algorithm based on Cross-Object Erasure Coding: Abstract

 \section{Abstract}

-Causally consistent distributed storage systems have received significant recent attention due to the potential for providing a low latency data access as compared with linearizability.
-Current causally consistent data stores use partial or full replication to ensure data access to clients over a distributed setting.
-In this paper, we develop, for the first time, an \textit{erasure coding} based algorithm called \CausalEC~ that ensures causal consistency for a collection of read-write objects stored in a distributed set of nodes over an asynchronous message passing system. \CausalEC~ can use an arbitrary linear erasure code for data storage, and ensures liveness and storage properties prescribed by the erasure code.
+Current causally consistent data storage algorithms use partial or full replication to ensure data access to clients over a distributed setting.
+We develop, for the first time, an \textit{erasure coding} based algorithm called \CausalEC~ that ensures causal consistency for a collection of read-write objects stored in a distributed set of nodes over an asynchronous message passing system. \CausalEC~ can use an arbitrary linear erasure code for data storage, and ensures liveness, fault-tolerance and storage properties prescribed by the erasure code.

-\CausalEC~ retains a key benefit of previously designed replication-based algorithms - every write operation is ``local'', that is, a server performs only local actions before returning to a client that issued a write operation.
+\CausalEC~~ retains a key benefit of previous replication-based algorithms - every write operation is ``local'', that is, a server performs only local actions before returning to a client that issued a write operation.
 For servers that store certain objects in an uncoded manner, read operations to those objects also return locally.
 In general, a read operation to an object can be returned by a server on contacting a small subset of other servers so long as the underlying erasure code allows for the object to be decoded from that subset.
-As a byproduct, we develop $\texttt{EventualEC},$~a new eventually consistent erasure coding based data storage algorithm.

-A novel technical aspect of \CausalEC~ is that it uses \textit{cross-object} erasure coding, where nodes encode values across multiple objects, unlike previous consistent erasure coding based solutions. \CausalEC~ navigates the technical challenges of cross-object erasure coding, in particular, pertaining to re-encoding the objects when writes update the values and ensuring that reads are served in the transient state where the system transitions to storing the codewords corresponding to the new object versions.
+Unlike previous consistent erasure coding based algorithms, \CausalEC~ is compatible with \textit{cross-object} erasure coding, where nodes encode values across multiple objects. \CausalEC~ navigates the technical challenges of cross-object erasure coding, in particular, pertaining to re-encoding when writes update the values and ensuring that concurrent reads are served in a non-blocking manner during the transition to storing codeword symbols corresponding to the updated values.